The Championships

 Held annually at Royal Randwick racecourse, the Championships are on the first and second Saturday of April each year.

-With a total prize pool of $20 million dollars on offer Royal Randwick will be buzzing with the best and brightest stars from around the globe.
+With a prize pool of over $20 million on offer Royal Randwick will be buzzing with the best and brightest stars from around the country, and no doubt plenty of international talent as well.

 Group 1 races during the carnival